sfeister/sidekick-epics-docs/docs/pi-first-boot.md

 ### SSH into your Pi (5 minutes)

-Using your preferred SSH tool, such as [PuTTY](https://www.putty.org/) on Windows, connect with your Raspberry Pi.
+Using your preferred SSH tool, such as [PuTTY](https://www.putty.org/) on Windows, connect with your Raspberry Pi from your personal computer.
 The username is pi, and the password is as you set in the Raspberry Pi OS Imager settings above.

 If you are entirely new to SSH, you may want to follow this tutorial: [How to Connect to an SSH Server from Windows, macOS, or Linux](https://www.howtogeek.com/311287/how-to-connect-to-an-ssh-server-from-windows-macos-or-linux/)